NOTE - The information contained in the following blog post is no longer accurate. Further information will follow.

-The following is an update to the blog I wrote on October 24, 2015.
+The following is an update to a blog posted on October 24, 2015: Franchisor's Obligation to Disclose Lease Arrangements to Prospective Franchisees.

 Pursuant to section 5(4)(c) of the Arthur Wishart Act (Franchise Disclosure), 2000, S.O.
 2000 c.
 3 (the "Wishart Act"), the franchise disclosure document that a franchisor provides to a prospective franchisee must contain "copies of all proposed franchise agreements and other agreements relating to the franchise to be signed by the prospective franchisee".
 The lease (or a sublease or agreement to assign the lease, as the case may be) for the premises from which the franchise will operate is one such agreement that needs to be included in the disclosure document.